Celebrating a Champion

 I respect him more than any man I’ve ever known.

 He makes me want to be a better wife, mother, sister, teacher, writer, and friend.
-I’m looking forward to celebrating his birthday today, but my greatest privilege is to celebrate him every day.
+I’m looking forward to celebrating his birthday, but my most incredible privilege is to honor him every day.

-Some of you may wish for a champion in your life.
-The man you married, the one you call Father, or the son you raised aren’t what you’d call a champion.
+Some of you are wishing for a champion in your life.
+The man you married isn’t what you’d call a champion.
+But it’s not too late.

 Nagging won’t help.